mbtoomey/genome_biology_FA24/Lessons/annotation.md

 ![](https://github.com/mbtoomey/genome_biology_FA24/blob/main/Lessons/scripts/Annotation_1.png)

 Now we can see where the reads are mapping within this particular transcript and pick out SNPs.
 You might notice that is redundant with the mapping approaches we have discussed elsewhere.
-However, magicblast may perform better with error prone sequencing (i.e. nanopore reads) and may offer imporved intron detection [(Boratyn et al. 2019)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2996-x).
+However, magicblast may perform better with error prone sequencing (i.e. nanopore reads) and may offer improved intron detection [(Boratyn et al. 2019)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2996-x).